 In the 19th century, French painter and rebel Gustave Courbet generated outrage with his scandalous nudes.
 What exactly was so scandalous about his paintings?
-Courbet had the audacity to paint (gasp) real women in the nude.
+Courbet dared to paint (gasp) real women in the nude.

-Born in 1819 in a small town in France, Courbet was initially inspired by the artistic greats: Rembrandt, Caravaggio, Titian.
-He later broke with tradition and embraced Realism, a style which attempted to capture “real life.”
-At the Paris Salon in 1850, Courbet displayed ten paintings, including the now famous depiction of blue-collar workers titled The Stone-Breakers.
+Born in 1819 in a small town in France, Courbet was initially inspired by the artistic geniuses: Rembrandt, Caravaggio, and Titian.
+He later broke with tradition and embraced Realism, a style that attempted to capture “real life.”
+At the Paris Salon in 1850, Courbet displayed ten paintings, including the now-famous depiction of blue-collar workers titled The Stone-Breakers.
 Critics were angered and baffled by the drudgery of labor and the realistic depiction of poverty in the work.
 (Read what art critic A.J.
 Dupays said about the work.)

 Courbet’s realism didn’t stop at depictions of poverty or the lower classes of society, though.
 What really shocked the masses was Courbet's insistence on painting non-idealized, contemporary women, rather than mythological ones.
 The Salon rejected his 1864 painting Study of Women (later re-titled Venus with Psyche) because of its “immorality.”
 What was so immoral about the work?
 Most likely it was Courbet's depiction of not one but two (!) naked women that shocked the Salon.